 When I stumbled upon those peculiar green note pads with weird smiling faces at W.H.Smith, I knew they were meant for something special.
 Little did I know that these simple journals would become my trusted companion in navigating the complexities of grief.

 The posts began as a result of something my son mentioned after I shared “The Weight of Grief”.
-What’s even more remarkable is that the weird dreams I have been dreaming were into their second year ceasing just days after my wife pass on.
-Up to this day, I’ve remained free from remembering anymore distressing dreams (If nothing else they’ve certainly sharpened my imagination).
+What’s even more remarkable is that the weird dreams I have been dreaming, into their second year ceased, just days after my wife passed on.
+Up to this day I’ve remained free from remembering anymore distressing dreams (If nothing else they’ve certainly sharpened my imagination).

 A Little Of Life History